martepato/sm64-vita/README.md

 ## Known Issues

-1. At the start of the game with Princess Peach, when the camera zooms out the skybox seems to disappear.
-It is only temporary.
-2. The fade transition from the star select menu seems to have a minor bug, the white background disappears as it fades into white.
-3. TAS Input stops working if the app is suspended or the Vita is put to sleep.
+1. TAS Input stops working if the app is suspended or the Vita is put to sleep.

 ## Contributing